 Speaking of reviews: it's worth having a quick look at them, especially if you're unfamiliar with the brand.
 Of course, most big online retailers' sites are full of fake reviews, but you can easily spot made-up feedback by actually reading them.

-Another thing to keep in mind about reviews is that most of them are written by people who aren't experts in the field and might have never seen another dumbbell in their lives.
-They have nothing to compare the products against, so they will either write about them in generic terms or mention other things in the product review, such as customer service or packaging.
+Another thing to keep in mind about reviews is that most of them are written by people who aren't experts in the field and might have never seen another dumbbell in their lives, unlike the experts who curate T3's best dumbbell and best adjustable dumbbell guides.
+The former group – randos reviewing the products on Amazon – have nothing to compare the products against, so they will either write about them in generic terms or mention other things in the product review, such as customer service or packaging.

-If the gear you're thinking of buying has reviews that are mixed, it's best to give it a miss.
+If the gear you're thinking of buying has mixed reviews, it's best to give it a miss.
 If the reviews are good and there are more than five of them, it might be safe to buy them.